Barnstormers Comedy Club – Live Review – Junction Goole

 Originating in East Sussex, Barnstormers Comedy have been presenting stand-up shows since 2001.
 Notable acts to grace the Barnstormers stage over the years include Sarah Millican, Andy Parsons, Lucy Porter and Rob Rouse to name a few.

-Keen to avoid ritual humiliation, Dad and I opted for a safe spot at the back of the room and braced ourselves for an evening of stand-up and musical comedy.
+Keen to avoid ritual humiliation, Dad and I opted for a ‘safe spot’ at the back of the room and braced ourselves for an evening of anecdotes.